LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ### How should I structure my findings?

-There are a multitude of formats that accessibility professionals use to write a report, some may write a brief description in a spreadsheet, some may write a lengthier one, others may use word processing software such as MS Word or Google Docs, etc, but just use whatever you have access to, or a comfortable with.
+There are a multitude of formats that accessibility professionals use to write a report, some may write a brief description in a spreadsheet, some may write a lengthier one, others may use word processing software such as MS Word or Google Docs, etc, but just use whatever you have access to, or are comfortable with.
 As I am going to provide the answers in a particular structure, it would likely be most useful if you did the same, here's the structure I'll use:

 * Site wide

-  * Anything that is in the <head> section that appears on more than one page (I say this, as there's a clue in there, somewhere)
+  * Anything that is in the `<head>` section that appears on more than one page (I say this, as there's a clue in there, somewhere)
   * Anything in the `<header>` and/or primary `<nav>` (if it appears on more than one page)
   * Anything in the `<footer>` (if it appears on more than one page)
   * Anything to do with the site structure (if it appears on more than one page)
-  * The theme, if a particular colour is used throughout the site and for whatever reason this colour often fails contrast requirements (if it appears on more than one page)
+  * Ordinarily, we record the theme in sitewide issues, if a particular colour is used throughout the site and for whatever reason this colour often fails contrast requirements (if it appears on more than one page).
+You absolutely can do that if you want, for the most part, I'm just going to record those issues on a per page basis, as I wanted to provide some flexibility for all users, some users may wish to take this a page at a time, others may only revisit this at the very end
   * Anything that is or should be present on all pages
   * Header
 * Pages

   * For each page create a section, that section should be the name of each page and would list all of the issues that are specific to that page.
-So, if you were to find something between the `<head>` and `<footer>` on a given page, record that there, equally, if you find something outside of the `<header>` and <footer> that is only present on that specific page, also record that there
+So, if you were to find something between the `<header>` and `<footer>` on a given page, record that there, equally, if you find something outside of the `<header>` and `<footer>` that is only present on that specific page, also record that there

 Please don't get too hung up structuring your findings, if you record something in a different section, that's not wrong, I'm sure many accessibility professionals record things in different ways, using different structures.
 The structure isn't as important as finding issues.
 Sometimes I end up with something recurring across several pages that could have been in the sitewide issues, I try to keep them in our format, but sometimes testing can lead you down rabbit holes and we're all human, sometimes we can forget we had encountered an issue on a previous page, especially when the site has lots of issues and pages, etc.

 We use a Word document, just because that's our preference.
-You can write it on paper if you so wish, the only thing you should follow is the structure, just to make comparing a little more logical.
+You can write it on paper if you so wish, the only thing you should aim to follow is the structure, just to make comparing a little more logical.

 ### One final word of warning